Animal Therapy

 - Improve academic achievement

-At The Elland Primary site we have been developing a vegetable plot and garden area on which we are housingĀ a small flockĀ of bantams that we have hatched from eggs.
-We also have a family of guinea pigs that pupils help to maintain, and interact with on a daily basis.
+At The Elland Academy we have been developing a vegetable plot and garden area on which we are housing a small flock of bantams that we have hatched from eggs.
+We have a member of support staff trained in therapeutic horticulture, which is offered as a weekly session during enrichment time.

-On our secondary site we have an academy hamster and a therapy dog in training, both of which are used as part of our therapeutic interventions, supporting students in resetting their emotions
+Alongside our chickens, we have Reggie our therapy dog, which are used as part of our therapeutic interventions, supporting students in resetting their emotions.